Limited Liability Company – D.O.O.

 Address for receiving mail, if any;

-Proof of payment of the registration fee..
+Proof of payment of the registration fee.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-• conduct the operations of the company; and
+• manages the affairs of the company;

 How are the members of the executive body appointed, dismissed and replaced?